How to Recycle Your Christmas Tree: 4 Smart Ways That Work

 Major Uses for Recycled Trees

-- Chipping (chippings are used for various things from mulch to hiking trails)
+- Chipping (chippings are used for mulch, playgrounds, and hiking trails)

 - Beachfront erosion prevention